 Weiner knows a thing or two about building a program.
 Taking over the reins of the Keene State team in 2005, Weiner led the Owls into uncharted territory.
 Directing the Owls to a first-ever appearance in the 2005 LEC championship match, he then coached KSC to back-to-back, 25-victory seasons and ECAC tournament appearances as well as a first-ever LEC regular season title in 2007.
 Weiner and the Owls served up an unforgettable 2008 season when he was named LEC Coach of the Year and posted a program best 29-9 (6-0) LEC) in addition to capturing the program's first LEC title and NCAA berth.

-Under the direction of Weiner, the Owls have advanced to post-season play eight of the past ten seasons, earning the program's first ever ECAC title in 2010.
-Weiner reached the 400 career win milestone in 2011 with the Owls' 3-1 win over Rhode Island College in the semifinals of the LEC tournament.
-At the helm of the program, 26 have been named All-Little East Conference, including Sarah Peterson who was voted Defensive Player of the Year in 2008 and Angela Silveri who was named Co-Offensive Player of the Year in 2013.
+Under the direction of Weiner, the Owls have advanced to post-season play in nine of the past 11 seasons, earning the program's first ever ECAC title in 2010.
+Weiner reached the 500 career win milestone in 2016 with the Owls' 3-2 win over Maine Maritime on the final day of the 2016 regular season.
+During his time at the helm of the program, 30 have been named All-Little East Conference, including Sarah Peterson who was voted Defensive Player of the Year in 2008 and Angela Silveri who was named Co-Offensive Player of the Year in 2013.

-Set to begin his 28h season of collegiate coaching, Weiner, who has an overall career record of 461-404, came to Keene State after serving as the sports information director at Pine Manor College.
+Set to begin his 32nd season of collegiate coaching, Weiner, who has an overall career record of 524-433, came to Keene State after serving as the sports information director and head coach at Pine Manor College.
 He held the position of head women's volleyball coach at Iona (N.Y.)
 College, Assumption College, Montana State-Northern University, Macalester (Minn.)
 College, and Franklin Pierce College.
 During his four-year stint at Iona, his teams compiled a 74-51 record.
 He was named the 2002 Metro Atlantic Coach of the Year after leading the Gaels to a first-place finish in the conference.
 At Macalester, Weiner turned around a team, playing in the highly competitive Minnesota Intercollegiate Conference.
 As the first varsity coach at Franklin Pierce, Weiner led the 1992 and 1993 Ravens to ECAC tournament berths.